microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 You can still bind any keyboard shortcut (other than `kbstyle(Tab)` key) to the `editor.action.emmet.expandAbbreviation` command or use **Emmet: Expand Abbreviation** from the **Command Palette**.

-## Emmet suggestions in other files types
+## Emmet suggestions in other file types

-In the new Emmet, the commands **Emmet: Expand Abbreviation** and **Emmet: Wrap with Abbreviation** will expand HTML abbreviations on all file types.
+In the Emmet 2.0, the commands **Emmet: Expand Abbreviation** and **Emmet: Wrap with Abbreviation** will expand HTML abbreviations on all file types.
 No configuration or setting update needed.

-If you are working on any of the Emmet supported modes (html, haml, jade, slim, xml, xsl, css, scss, sass, less and stylus), you will start seeing the emmet abbreviation expansions in the suggestion/auto-completion list as you type or when you manually trigger auto-completion.
+If you are working on any of the default Emmet-enabled file types (html, haml, jade, slim, xml, xsl, css, scss, sass, less and stylus), you will see Emmet abbreviation expansions in the suggestion/auto-completion list as you type or when you manually trigger auto-completion.

-To get Emmet suggestions in a file type that is not supported by Emmet by default (see above list), use the new setting `emmet.includeLanguages`.
+To get Emmet suggestions in a file type that is not enabled for Emmet by default (see above list), use the new setting `emmet.includeLanguages` to define additional ones.

 Read more on this new setting in the section on [Emmet Configuration](#emmet-configuration).

 ## Using custom Emmet snippets

-Custom snippets need to be in a json file named `snippets.json`.
+To use custom snippets, snippets need to be defined in a json file named `snippets.json`.
 The `emmet.extensionsPath` setting should have the path to the directory containing this file.

 Below is an example for the contents of this `snippets.json` file.